 NTM lung disease is associated with increased rates of morbidity and mortality, and MAC is the predominant pathogenic species in NTM lung disease in the US, Europe and Japan.
 The prevalence of NTM lung disease has increased over the past two decades, and we believe it is an emerging public health concern worldwide.
-Based on an analysis conducted in 2017, using information from external sources, including market research funded by us and third parties, and internal analyses and calculations, we estimated the potential patient populations in the US, the European 5 (comprised of France, Germany, Italy, Spain and the United Kingdom (UK)) and Japan in 2019 were as follows:
+Based on an analysis using information from external sources, including market research funded by us and third parties, and internal analyses and calculations, we estimate the potential patient populations in the US, the European 5 (comprised of France, Germany, Italy, Spain and the UK) and Japan are as follows:

-Potential Market Estimated Number of Patients with Diagnosed NTM Lung Disease Estimated Number of Patients Treated for MAC Lung Disease Estimated Number of MAC lung disease Patients Refractory to Treatment United States 95,000-115,000 48,000-55,000 12,000-17,000 European 5 14,000 4,400 1,400 Japan 125,000-145,000 60,000-70,000 15,000-18,000
+Potential Market Estimated Number of Patients with Diagnosed MAC Lung Disease Estimated Number of Patients with Refractory MAC Lung Disease

+United States 95,000-115,000 12,000-17,000

+European 5 14,000 1,400

+Japan 125,000-145,000 15,000-18,000